Company Logo - Home Link

 WALKING TOURS

-Though walking tours are not nearly as popular in Sausalito as San Francisco, there are still highly regarded walking tour companies operating in the area.
+Though walking tours are not nearly as popular in Sausalito as in San Francisco, there are still highly regarded walking tour companies operating in the area.

 Both are small companies with excellent reputations.